tstohn/ESGI.documentation/_docs/getting-started.md

 ## Reference Genome

-The STAR alignment tool is used to map genes or transcripts to the reference genome.
+The **STAR** alignment tool is used to map barcode patterns that contain gene or transcript sequences to a reference genome.
-First, download the reference genome and annotation files.
+Below are the instructions for downloading the reference genome and annotation files.

 #### Download the Reference genome:
 ```